mbeddr/mps-platform-docs/src/doc/docs/aspects/behavior.md

     Consider saving temporay data about nodes in annotations and user objects ([node/.putUserObject](http://127.0.0.1:63320/node?ref=8865b7a8-5271-43d3-884c-6fd1d9cfdd34%2Fjava%3Aorg.jetbrains.mps.openapi.model%28MPS.OpenAPI%2F%29%2F%7ESNode.putUserObject%2528java.lang.Object%2Cjava.lang.Object%2529), [node/.getUserObject](http://127.0.0.1:63320/node?ref=8865b7a8-5271-43d3-884c-6fd1d9cfdd34%2Fjava%3Aorg.jetbrains.mps.openapi.model%28MPS.OpenAPI%2F%29%2F%7ESNode.getUserObject%2528java.lang.Object%2529)) instead of introducing properties.
-    `SNode::putUserObject()`: You can store and access Java-Objects (as key-value pairs) where you normally could not access them in the mps-context, e.g. storing it as  node member and access it in an editor, a checking-rule or anything else.
+    You can store and access Java-Objects in `SNode::putUserObject()` as key-value pairs)where you normally could not access them in the MPS context, e.g. storing it as node member and access it in an editor, a checking-rule or anything else.
 This approach is difficult to trace and maintain and should only be used in exceptional cases.
     For the generator consult the section `Transferring User Data` of the [generator documentation](https://www.jetbrains.com/help/mps/generator-language.html#generatorlanguagereference).

 ??? question "How to mark a constructor-created child optional? (created by a light quotation)"